 The first problem with creosote is that, like the buildup of any substances in your chimney, it restricts your chimney’s airflow.
 A restricted airflow not only leads to tougher creosote, but prevents it from doing its job.
 In order to enjoy a fire safely, smoke and gases need to be able to leave your home through the chimney.
 If the airflow is restricted, smoke and gas like carbon monoxide can stay in your home and put your household in danger

 Not only does it restrict the airflow, but creosote itself is also a harmful substance to your chimney.
 It can corrode and damage the chimney walls if it’s left uncleaned too long.
 It also is an extremely flammable substance, especially at its third stage.
-It can ignite and start a fire in your chimney, which both damages your chimney and may spread to the rest of your home.
+Also, it can ignite and start a fire in your chimney.
+This both damages your chimney and may spread to the rest of your home.

 Signs You Have Creosote in Your Chimney